ferryzhou/di-vis-tools/README.md

 ## Tool Layers

-1. Customized App/Programming/API
-    - Description: Tools developed by internal/external IT for specific application.
-    - Cost: High ~ Very High
-    - Pros:
-        - Baked food.
-No extra efforts for end users.
-    - Cons:
-        - Can not be reused for other projects.
-2. Generic GUI Tools
+1. GUI Tools
-    - Description: Generic tools provided by third party vendors.
+    - Description: high level tools provided by third party vendors.
+	- Examples: Pentaho, Tableau.
     - Cost: Free ~ Very High
     - Pros:
         - Generic.
 Can be used for different tasks.
-        - Easy to create product
+        - Fast.
+Drag and Drop, easy to use.
+		- Few or no requirement for programming experience.
     - Cons
         - Sometimes expensive
         - Hard to customize
         - Learning curve
+2. Programming/API
+    - Description: application programming interface or programming environment.
+	- Examples: SAS, HTML/Javascript.
+    - Cost: Free ~ High
+    - Pros:
+        - Flexible.
+Can meet any requirements.
+		- Can create highly customized solution.
+    - Cons:
+		- Require programming experience.
+		- Slow to implement a solution.

 ## Data Layer